-Public Works Employee
+Public Works Full-Time Employee

 Rules and regulations concerning the natural gas utility require Public Works Employees to pass a pre-employment drug test.
 Random drug tests are also given during the employee’s tenure.

 The main divisions of the public works department include: Water, Sewer, Street, and Natural Gas.
 Under the administrative supervision of the Public Works Superintendent, Public Works Employees perform skilled and semi-skilled work in connection with: water pumping and filtration to provide the city with safe, potable water; maintenance and operation of wastewater plant facilities; maintenance of city streets, parks, cemetery, and other public grounds; and the maintenance and operation of the natural gas system.

 This employee is responsible for: Operation of water equipment, collecting and testing samples, recording and reporting data, adjusting chemical feed equipment for proper operations, and general maintenance of the water plant to meet KDHE requirements; Operation of the wastewater system, including checking equipment for proper operation and making repairs when needed plus recording and maintaining daily log sheets and records of plant operations; Repairing streets and ditches, mowing and edging grass, culvert installation, street resurfacing, and snow removal; Operation of the natural gas system, including monitoring gas received at the city gate, recording and reporting all data, responding to leak calls according to KCC regulations, departmental policies, procedures, and established practices.

 All assignments are carried out in accordance with departmental policies, procedures, and established practices.
 A Public Works Employee is a non-exempt employee under FLSA.

 - Operates various types of power pumps and related equipment and machinery;

 - Checks water levels and maintains flow into chemical feed machinery;

 - Performs tests for chlorine, alkalinity, and pH levels and records results;